TeamWertarbyte/crypto-trading-bot/README.md

 I'm using this bot now for a long time and wanted to share it.
 It's using the ema crossing strategy kinda.
 Feel free to make it your own.
 PRs are also welcome!

+I also wrote a medium article if you want to learn more https://medium.com/wertarbyte/a-cryptocurrency-bot-that-doesnt-scam-you-67b85d05a400

 https://www.theforexchronicles.com/the-ema-5-and-ema-20-crossover-trading-strategy/

 ![EMA crossing strategy](ema-crossing.png)